Chris Dangerfield: Playing career

 Dangerfield grew up in Sutton Coldfield and attended John Willmott School.
-Preferring rugby as a youth, he began playing football around fourteen.
+Preferring rugby as a youth, he began playing football around 14.
 In 1972, he began his career with Wolverhampton Wanderers, but made no first-team appearances.
 In 1975, he went on loan with the expansion Portland Timbers of the North American Soccer League, and scored four goals in 14 games in the 1975 season.
 Timbers reached Soccer Bowl '75, losing 2–0 to the Tampa Bay Rowdies at the Spartan Stadium.
 He was kept on by manager Vic Crowe for the 1976 season, scoring another two goals in 22 appearances.
 He was then released from his contract at Molineux by Wolves boss Bill McGarry.
 He returned to England to have a trial with Port Vale in August 1976, but only made two substitute appearances at Vale Park in the Third Division for Roy Sproson's "Valiants".
-He then signed with Coventry City, where he spent the entire 1976–77 season with the team's reserves in The Central League and then turned down a new contract offer from manager Jimmy Hill to search for first team football elsewhere.
+He then signed with Coventry City, where he spent the entire 1976–77 season with the team's reserve team in The Central League and then turned down a new contract offer from manager Jimmy Hill to search for first-team football elsewhere.

-In 1977, he moved permanently to the United States, and signed with Derek Trevis's Las Vegas Quicksilvers, who boasted the legendary Eusébio on their playing staff.
+In 1977, he moved permanently to the United States and signed with Derek Trevis's Las Vegas Quicksilvers, who boasted the legendary Eusébio on their playing staff.
 Dangerfield scored two goals in 16 games in the 1977 season.
 He was traded to Team Hawaii, playing six games.
-At the end of the season both Quicksilvers and Team Hawaii were disbanded.
+At the end of the season, both Quicksilvers and Team Hawaii were disbanded.
 In 1978, he began the season with the Tulsa Roughnecks, but saw time in only one game before being sent to the California Surf, where he made 22 appearances.
 In 1979, he signed with the Los Angeles Aztecs, scoring nine goals in 22 games in his first season at the Los Angeles Memorial Coliseum.
 He then scored 15 goals in 12 games in the 1979–80 Indoor season.
 He scored two goals in 19 games in the 1980 season, before hitting 35 goals in 16 matches in the 1980–81 Indoor season.
 He scored eight goals in 30 appearances in the 1981 season.